Indigo Chinese Medicine is a Chinese medicine general practice located in Albury, NSW.

 And importantly, the colour indigo represents all sorts of lovely healing aspects; it is the colour of intuition and perception and is helpful in opening the third eye.
 It represents service to humanity, reflects great devotion, wisdom and justice along with fairness and impartiality.
 Indigo is a defender of people’s rights to the end.

-Registered Practitioner – Acupuncuture, Chinese herbal medicine, Dispensing
+Registered Practitioner – Acupuncture, Chinese herbal medicine, Dispensing

 Becki gained a Bachelor of Health Science majoring in Chinese Medicine (Acupuncture, Chinese herbal medicine) from Southern School of Natural Therapies in Melbourne.
 A Wangaratta local, she is keen to see quality natural healthcare alternatives available to her hometown area having had experienced first hand the power of Chinese medicine: